oduortoni/oduortoni/README.md

   - php
   - C
   - JavaScript
+  - Solidity

+Frameworks

+  - Laravel
+  - Beego

 💞️ Collaboration

- Looking to collaborate on golang projects, but would be open-minded enough to step outside of it.
+ Looking to collaborate on golang, C, PHP projects, but would be open-minded enough to step outside of it.

 📫 reach me at: